jaygmehta/jaygmehta.github.io/_pages/about.md

 news: true  # includes a list of news items
 latest_posts: false #true  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false # true  # includes social icons at the bottom of the page
 ---

 Welcome to my personal page!